jperlmanmoore/TaxBars/ProjectOrganization.md

 * Must have a polished frontend / UI

-* Must meet good quality coding standards (indentation, scoping, naming)

 * Must NOT use alerts, confirms, or prompts (look into modals!)

-* Must have some sort of repeating element (table, columns, etc)
+* Must have some sort of repeating element (table, columns, etc)   (Tax Bars)

-* Must use Bootstrap or Alternative CSS Framework
+* Must use Bootstrap or Alternative CSS Framework (We will use Materialize CSS)

 * Must be Deployed (Github Pages)